geminerald/pressie/README.md

 I would also like to especially thank the tutors at Code Institute for their seemingly endless patience.
 They are while(true) willing to help.

-Also a special mention for all the people who helped me without knowing it on Stack Overflow and similar servies.
+Also a special mention for all the people who helped me without knowing it on Stack Overflow and similar servies and everyone at Nescafe without whom this would not have been possible.

 ## Credits: